Andrzej Witan

-Andrzej Witan (born 22 February 1990) is a Polish professional footballer who plays as a goalkeeper for PAP Osielsko.
+Andrzej Witan (born 22 February 1990) is a Polish professional footballer who plays as a goalkeeper for III liga club Olimpia Elbląg.

 Club career

 On 18 May 2019, he scored a winning goal for Bytovia Bytów in 7th added minute of the last game of the season against GKS Katowice.
 However, Wigry Suwałki, who were fighting Bytovia and GKS for the one remaining non-relegation spot, also scored a winning goal in added time in their game, and Bytovia was relegated to the third-tier II liga anyway, as was GKS Katowice, and Wigry stayed in the league.

 On 11 August 2020, he joined Arka Gdynia on a two-year contract.